 The first major highlight of the trek is a gorgeous lake called Barnala Tal.
 You’ll pitch your tents at a stone’s throw away distance from the lake and sleep under the starry nights.
 During the trek, you’ll be able to see famous peaks like Kala Nag, Bandar Poonch, the Gangotri Massif I and II, and many more.
 If you’re lucky you will be able to spot the famed black eagle on this trek.
 After spending three blissful days in these Himalayan meadows, you’ll never want to come back!

-Bhrigu Lake trek is a short 3 day trek near Manali, which takes you to the pristine Bhrigu Lake located at an elevation of 14,100 ft in Kullu district, Himachal Pradesh.
-This is an easy to moderately challenging trek, but in the winter, the last stretch can be tough.
+Bhrigu Lake trek is a short 3-day trek near Manali, which takes you to the pristine Bhrigu Lake located at an elevation of 14,100 ft in Kullu district, Himachal Pradesh.
+This is easy to moderately challenging trek, but in the winter, the last stretch can be tough.

 On this 3 day trek, you'll walk through apple orchards, pine forests and camp at scenic locations.
 As you approach Bhrigu Lake, the vegetation thins out and you'll catch your first glimpse of the gorgeous lake, sparkling in the sunshine.
 Apart from soaking up the views from Bhrigu Lake, you’ll also be able to take a dip in the hot sulphur springs at Vashisht on your way back.